Non-Domestic RHI closure

 Keeping to the rules

 It’s important you stay within the rules of the scheme.
-We can withhold payments if we believe you aren't complying or if your heating system was approved based on incorrect information.
+We can withhold payments if we believe you aren't complying or if your heating system was accredited based on incorrect information.
 We'll inform you in writing of any investigation.
 If it confirms the non-compliance, we may impose sanctions which can include suspending payments, recovering overpayments, and/or revoking accreditation under the scheme.

 Find out more about complying with the rules.